ventolab/CellphoneDB/README.md

 ## Contributing to CellPhoneDB

 CellPhoneDB is an open-source project.
 If you are interested in contributing to this project, please let us know.
 You can check all project documentation in the [docs](https://cellphonedb.readthedocs.io/en/latest/#) section

-## Citing CellphoneDB
+## Citing CellPhoneDB

-The first version of CellphoneDB was originally developed at the [Teichmann Lab](http://www.teichlab.org/) in the Wellcome Sanger Institute (Cambridge, UK) by Roser Vento-Tormo and Mirjana Efremova.
-Currently, it is being further developed and supported by the [Vento-Tormo Lab](https://ventolab.org/) (CellphoneDB ≥v3).
+The first version of CellPhoneDB was originally developed at the [Teichmann Lab](http://www.teichlab.org/) in the Wellcome Sanger Institute (Cambridge, UK) by Roser Vento-Tormo and Mirjana Efremova.
+Currently, it is being further developed and supported by the [Vento-Tormo Lab](https://ventolab.org/) (CellPhoneDB ≥v3).

-If you use CellphoneDB or CellphoneDB-data, please cite our papers:
+If you use CellPhoneDB or CellPhoneDB-data, please cite our papers:

 - **CellPhoneDB v1 (original)**: Single-cell reconstruction of the early maternal-fetal interface in humans.
 Vento-Tormo R, Efremova M, et al., Nature.
 2018 [link](https://www.nature.com/articles/s41586-018-0698-6)

 - **CellPhoneDB v2**: Inferring cell-cell communication from combined expression of multi-subunit receptor-ligand complexes.
 Efremova M, Vento-Tormo M, Teichmann S, Vento-Tormo R. Nat Protoc.
 2020 [link](https://www.nature.com/articles/s41596-020-0292-x)

-- **CellphoneDB v3**: Mapping the temporal and spatial dynamics of the human endometrium in vivo and in vitro.
+- **CellPhoneDB v3**: Mapping the temporal and spatial dynamics of the human endometrium in vivo and in vitro.
 L Garcia-Alonso, L-François Handfield, K Roberts, K Nikolakopoulou et al. Nature Genetics 2021 [link](https://www.nature.com/articles/s41588-021-00972-2)

-- **CellphoneDB v4**: Single-cell roadmap of human gonadal development.
+- **CellPhoneDB v4**: Single-cell roadmap of human gonadal development.
 L Garcia-Alonso, V Lorenzi et al. 2022 Nature [link](https://www.nature.com/articles/s41586-022-04918-4)

-- **CellphoneDB v5 (latest)**: CellPhoneDV v5.
+- **CellPhoneDB v5 (latest)**: CellPhoneDV v5.
 Authors et al. 2023 Nature Protocls [link]()